shrestha035/feedback-portal/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+Database Description

+This database is designed to store and manage user-submitted information efficiently and securely.
+It contains a single table that captures essential details typically collected through contact forms or inquiry submissions.
+Each record represents an individual message sent by a user.

+Table Structure

+id (Integer, Primary Key, Auto-Increment)
+A unique identifier assigned to each entry in the database.
+It ensures that every message can be referenced and retrieved independently.

+name (String)
+The full name of the user submitting the form.
+Used to identify the sender.

+email (String)
+The email address of the user.
+This field enables follow-up communication and verification of the sender.

+subject (String)
+A short summary or title of the message content.
+Helps categorize and prioritize incoming queries.

+message (Text)
+The body of the user's message.
+It stores detailed information, feedback, or inquiries submitted through the form.